aws/copilot-cli/site/content/docs/commands/task-exec.en.md

 ## What are the flags?
 ```
   -a, --app string                  Name of the application.
   -c, --command string              Optional.
 The command that is passed to a running container. (default "/bin/bash")
       --default                     Optional.
 Execute commands in running tasks in default cluster and default subnets.
                                     Cannot be specified with 'app' or 'env'.
   -e, --env string                  Name of the environment.
   -h, --help                        help for exec
   -n, --name string                 Name of the service, job, or task group.
       --task-id string              Optional.
 ID of the task you want to exec in.
+      --acknowledge-secrets-access  Optional.
+Skips the secrets access permission grant question and directly grants the
+                                    permission to secrets
 ```

 ## Examples